In the World of Online Dating over 40, When You Assume It Makes Both You and Me…Single

 I bring this up because of something that happened to my friend Jan last week.
 I think this is a great story of how becoming more aware of your thoughts and actions can make a really nice change in your life.
 This includes managing the propensity to read men’s minds.

-Jan’s on what we call a “meet date” with a new guy she met through online dating.
-Jan appropriately coined these as “meet dates” because it’s just that: a way for two people to meet.
+Jan’s on her “meet date” with a new guy she connected with on Plenty of Fish (www.pof.com).
+I call it a “meet date” because it’s just that: a way for two people to meet.
 It’s only after this that you decide if you want to go out on a real date.

 Okay, so what are you thinking about this guy right now??
 Got it?
 Okay, please read on.